ankitects/anki-manual/src/getting-started.md

 amount of effort involved in adding information.
-They also mean Anki can ensure related cards don't appear too close to each other, and they allow you to fix a typing mistake or factual error once and have all the related cards updated at once.
+They also mean Anki can ensure related cards don't appear too close to each other, and they allow you to fix a typing mistake or factual error once and have all the related cards update at once.

 To add and edit card types, click the "Cards…​" button while adding or editing notes.
 For more information on card types, please see the [Cards and Templates](templates/intro.md) section.